singularityhub/language-singularity/README.md

 # Singularity Language

 This repository provides a small package to help with syntax highlighting of Singularity recipe files in the Atom editor.
+The package is [published on apm](https://atom.io/packages/language-singularity) and can be updated as needed.

- -[Grammars](grammars): contains the definition of rules and highlights, with details provided below.
+ - [Grammars](grammars): contains the definition of rules and highlights, with details provided below.
  - [Settings](settings): additional settings